Home » Resources »

 The last formal assessment of its effectiveness was conducted in 2016, revealing positive impacts for participating schools compared to their counterparts that did not receive the grant.
 As the program expanded in geographic reach and to include elementary school grantees, the renewed need for a follow-up evaluation of its effectiveness became apparent.

-The Lab has been monitoring the fidelity of the program’s implementation and tracking improvements in key outcomes related to postsecondary and workforce readiness.
-Annually, the Lab issues a Learning and Action Brief and a Legislative Report that analyzes data from the Colorado Department of Education (CDE) and the Colorado Department of Higher Education, in compliance with legal requirements.
-The SCCGP’s evaluation process will conclude with a detailed analysis of its effectiveness, employing a Quasi-Experimental Design (QED) with a matching methodology, expected to be finalized in spring 2025.
+The Colorado Lab monitored the fidelity of the program’s implementation and tracking improvements in key outcomes related to postsecondary and workforce readiness.
+Annually, the Colorado Lab issued a Learning and Action Brief and a Legislative Report that analyzed data from the Colorado Department of Education (CDE) and the Colorado Department of Higher Education, in compliance with legal requirements.
+The SCCGP’s evaluation process concluded with a detailed analysis of its effectiveness, employing a Quasi-Experimental Design (QED) with a matching methodology.

 Steps to Building Evidence

-The Colorado Lab is tasked with summarizing and analyzing key metrics to aid CDE in refining the program’s implementation.
-Additionally, it plans to carry out a thorough QED analysis to account for the program’s expansion to include elementary schools, in addition to middle and high schools that were previously part of the grant program.
+The Colorado Lab was tasked with summarizing and analyzing key metrics to aid CDE in refining the program’s implementation.
+Additionally, it carried out a thorough QED analysis to account for the program’s expansion to include elementary schools, in addition to middle and high schools that were previously part of the grant program.

 Get Involved